KQM-git/TCL/characters/pyro/xiangling.md

 The last attack in a Normal Attack sequence applies the **Implode** status onto the opponent for 2s.
 An explosion will occur once this duration ends, dealing 75% of Xiangling's ATK as AoE **Pyro** DMG.

-* C2 damage instance has no ability type scaling tags.
+* C2 DMG instance has no ability type scaling tags.
+* C2 DMG also does not snapshot.
 {% endtab %}

 {% tab title="C3" %}